catalyzeio/engineering-blog/source/2015-09-01-HIPAAGRAM_reworked.markdown

 ## Sensitive data in contacts and conversations?

 After Keychains, it becomes apparent that the workhorse of HIPAAGRAM are the Catalyze BaaS custom classes.
 Specifically the `contacts` class.
-Keeping a class full of information you can use to start a conversation with someone seems like a prime suspect for wide open PHI.
+Keeping a class full of information you can use to start a conversation with someone seems like a prime suspect for inappropriate PHI access.
 However the information in the `contacts` class is fully deidentified.
 Let's take a look at the schema

 ```
 {